The Three Types of Payment Reversals

 This is preferable because you won’t have to pay interchange fees the way you would if you processed a credit to refund a fully settled transaction.
 If you have the option to provide an authorization reversal, it’s always the cheapest, fastest, and best option for giving the customer their money back.

-It’s often the case that authorization reversal is not an option, because the customer decided to make a return or raise an issue after the transaction had already settled.
+If a transaction has already been settled, an authorization reversal is no longer an option.
 In situations like these, you can provide a refund, which is processed as a new and separate transaction that takes funds from the merchant account and credits it back to the customer’s payment card.

 Refunds have to go through the same settlement and clearing process as other transactions, which means the customer doesn’t always get their money back instantly.
 The merchant is also obligated to pay interchange fees on every credit transaction, the same as they would if they were processing a regular charge.